 More and more single-family homes are being marketed with a home warranty policy.
 This is the seller’s way of trying to convince the buyer that if something breaks during the first year of ownership, the warranty policy will cover the expense and the buyer will be 100% satisfied.
 But, in our personal experience, home warranties are more of a nightmare than a benefit to investors and landlords.

 What do Home Warranties Include?

-A basic home warranty policy will cover home appliances, heating, cooling, plumbing and electrical systems.
-Premium policies will add roofs, wells, pools, lighting fixtures and sprinkler systems.
-A one-year home warranty policy will range from $300 to $800 per year.
-After paying a small deductible, the repairs or replacement is free.
+A basic home warranty policy will cover home appliances, heating, cooling, plumbing, and electrical systems.
+Premium policies will add roofs, well systems, pools, lighting fixtures, and sprinkler systems.
+A one-year home warranty policy will range from $300 to $800 per year, possibly more depending on the age of your home.
+After paying a small deductible -in addition to your yearly premium- the repairs or replacement is typically free.
 Sounds good, right?
 Wait until you read the fine print.